-In our policy and practice, there is no discrimination due to gender, race ability or age.
+In our policy and practice, there is no discrimination.

 HOME - SCHOOL LIAISON

 The school should help parents to understand its responsibility for the welfare of all pupils.
 Parents have been made aware that the school has a Child Protection Policy, by reference in the school prospectus and it is on the school website and it states the fact that we may refer cases to other agencies.
 Parents have no right to information contained in school records which relate to child abuse.
 However, all factual information will be required in any subsequent case conference or court proceedings which may be attended by the parent of the child.